PlasticSCM/bambooplug/README.md

 # Setup
 If you just want to use the built-in Bamboo plug you don't need to do any of this.
-The Bamboo plug is available as a built-in mergebot in the DevOps section of the WebAdmin.
+The Bamboo plug is available as a built-in plug in the DevOps section of the WebAdmin.
 Open it up and configure your own!

 ## Configuration files